5 min read

 Finally, what keeps me coming back to AVPN everyday with greater passion is the dedication of our team.
 I constantly see sparks in their eyes when we explore ideas to improve our work, celebrate our members’ impact stories, and most importantly, when we remind ourselves that, by changing the social investment landscape in Asia, we are building a better world for our children and the generations.

-Join us at the AVPN Conference 2019 to champion the cause that matters to you.
+Join us at the AVPN Conference 2019 to champion causes that matter most to you.